osher/e2e-helper/README.md

  - *term_code* - string, optional, the termination message to send to the child, default: SIGTERM
  - *term_ipc* - optional, any value provided will be used to child.send(term_ipc) before escalating to child.kill(term_code)
  - *term_timeout* - optional, number, timeout in miliseconds before escalations( ipc->term->kill)

-on top of that list, the higher facilitators accept as well
+ - *coverIgnore* - optional, array of glob-pattern strings to exclude from cover tool, meaningful only for istanbul COVER mode on top of that list, the higher facilitators accept as well
  - *title* - string - the root level test title*
  - *suites* - array of strings - paths relative to `process.cwd()` (or absolute) of suites to run between the hooks.